sw2719/steam-account-switcher/README.md

 # Steam Account Switcher
 Steam Account Switching made easy
+# About the code
+* Keep in mind that I'm _fairly_ new to Python.
+I'm sorry if my code is dirty, hard to read, or poorly written.
+* There are English and Korean version codes.
+English one doesn't have comments (I plan to do that).
 # How to use
 1. Unpack the archive
 2. Save it to some folder